-To make a report or allegation of discrimination, harassment, sexual misconduct or retaliation involving an administrator, staff member, group/program, or third-party contractor/consultant as the responding party, contact the Title IX/504 Coordinator (Rebecca Gordon: (630) 637-5134), the Assistant Vice President for Human Resources (John Acardo: (630) 637-5754) or the Director of Human Resource Services (Sharon Merrill: (630) 637-5718).
+To make a report or allegation of discrimination, harassment, sexual misconduct or retaliation involving an administrator, staff member, group/program, or third-party contractor/consultant as the responding party, contact the Title IX/504 Coordinator (Rebecca Gordon: (630) 637-5134), the Assistant Vice President for Human Resources (Mary Spreitzer (630) 637-5754) or the Director of Human Resource Services (Sharon Merrill: (630) 637-5718).
 After business hours, please contact Campus Safety at (630) 637-5911 in order to make a report with one of the parties listed above.

 Allegations of misconduct or discrimination committed by the Title IX/504 Coordinator can be reported to the Vice President for Student Affairs and Strategic Initiatives (Kimberly Sluis, OM 504, kasluis@noctrl.edu, (630) 637-5153), the Provost and Vice President for Academic Affairs (Abiodun Goke-Pariola, OM 538, agokepariola@noctrl.edu, (630) 637-5354) or the College President (Troy Hammond, OM 424, president@noctrl.edu, (630) 637-5454).

 The Title IX/504 Coordinator or Assistant Vice President of Human Resources monitors all resolutions for potential conflicts, and asks all employees involved in the resolution process to immediately identify potential conflicts.
 Similarly, any participant in the process who is concerned about a conflict should immediately identify that concern to the Title IX/504 Coordinator or Assistant Vice President of Human Resources.
-In the event that there is a potential conflict of interest involving the Title IX/504 Coordinator or Assistant Vice President of Human Resources.
 In the event that there is a potential conflict of interest involving the Title IX/504 Coordinator or Assistant Vice President of Human Resources, participants in the resolution process should raise that concern promptly with the Provost and Vice President for Academic Affairs or the Vice President of Student Affairs and Dean of Students.
-If circumstances require, the Provost and Vice President for Academic Affairs, the Vice President of Student Affairs and Dean of Students, or the Title IX/504 Coordinator may designate another person to oversee the process below, should an allegation of conflict be made about the Coordinator or the Assistant Vice President of Human Resources or the Coordinator or the Assistant Vice President of Human Resources or the Coordinator or the Assistant Vice President of Human Resources or the Coordinator or the Assistant Vice President of Human Resources or the Coordinator or the Assistant Vice President of Human Resources or the Coordinator or the Assistant Vice President of Human Resources or the Coordinator or the Assistant Vice President of Human Resources or the Coordinator or the Assistant Vice President of Human Resources or the Coordinator or the Assistant Vice President of Human Resources or the Coordinator or the Assistant Vice President of Human Resources or the Coordinator or the Assistant Vice President of Human Resources or the Coordinator or the Assistant Vice President of Human Resources or the Coordinator
+If circumstances require, the Provost and Vice President for Academic Affairs, the Vice President of Student Affairs and Dean of Students, or the Title IX/504 Coordinator may designate another person to oversee the process below, should an allegation of conflict be made about the Coordinator or the Assistant Vice President of Human Resources or the Coordinator or the Assistant Vice President of Human Resources be otherwise unavailable or unable to fulfill their duties.